Welcome to Park House Medical Centre

 and The Blessing Medical Centre

-We are informing patients of Park House Medical Centre (PHMC), Lonsdale Medical Centre (LMC)and Blessing Medical Centre (BMC) propose to merge services on 1st November 2019.
+We are informing patients of Park House Medical Centre (PHMC), Lonsdale Medical Centre (LMC)and Blessing Medical Centre (BMC) are to merge services on 1st November 2019.

-The three-way merger is expected to take place on 1st November 2019.
-It is possible that this date may change depending on further developments.
+The three-way merger is to take place on 1st November 2019.

 The merged practice will operate from the Lonsdale The Lonsdale Medical Centre, 24 Lonsdale Road, London, NW6 6RR and Blessing 307 Kilburn Lane, London, W9 3EG sites, and Park House will close.
-Patients of Park House Medical Centre will receive care at either Lonsdale or Blessing.
+Patients of Park House Medical Centre will receive care at either Lonsdale or Blessing MedicaL Centre.

 Free NHS Vascular Health Checks are being offered to people aged between 40 and 74 every 5 years please contact the surgery to book an appointment.